ennulife/ennulifeassessments/IMPLEMENTATION_ROADMAP_2025.md

-# ENNU Life Implementation Roadmap (Updated: July 2025)
+# ENNU Life Implementation Roadmap (Updated: 2024-07-16)

-This document reflects the current state of the plugin at **v26.0.54**, after the modular-config refactor, Health Dossier launch, and Admin Health Dashboard completion.
+This document reflects the current state of the plugin at **v27.0.0**, after the modular-config refactor, Health Dossier launch, Admin Health Dashboard completion, and a comprehensive production-readiness audit.

 ---